backtrace-labs/backtrace-android/README.md

 val backtraceClient = BacktraceClient(applicationContext, backtraceCredentials)
 ```

-Another option for creating an object is using the URL to which the report is to be sent, pass URL string as parameter to `BacktraceCredentials` constructor:
+Another option for creating a BacktraceCredentials object is using the URL to which the report is to be sent, pass URL string as parameter to `BacktraceCredentials` constructor:

 Java
 ```java